 Since 1973, hundreds of congregations of all denominations have certified their grounds as a Certified Wildlife Habitat®.
 Wildlife and environmental stewardship are often the motivating factors for creating garden habitats, such as rain gardens, and butterfly gardens that provide food, water, cover, and places to raise young.

 Any parish, synagogue, mosque, other place of worship can certify if they provide these basics elements.
 Examples of faith-based habitats include:

-St. George's Episcopal Church Rochester, NY, certified its 10 acres which includes: a retention pond and bird baths for water sources; oak trees, natural grasses and wildflowers for food; hedges and grasslands for shelter; and trees and bluebird houses for raising young.
+St. George's Episcopal Church Rochester, New York, certified its 10 acres which includes: a retention pond and bird baths for water sources; oak trees, natural grasses and wildflowers for food; hedges and grasslands for shelter; and trees and bluebird houses for raising young.

-In Austin, TX, for example, a Unitarian Church, a Buddhist Meditation Center, a Jewish synagogue and a Baptist church individually certified along with many other community groups and residences and helped Austin become a Community Wildlife Habitat™.
-The Wainwright House, a Center for Spiritual Exploration, Health and Well Being and the Community Synagogue of Rye, NY – have certified as part of helping their city achieve Community Wildlife Habitat status.
+In Austin, Texas, for example, a Unitarian Church, a Buddhist Meditation Center, a Jewish synagogue, and a Baptist church individually certified along with many other community groups and residences and helped Austin become a Community Wildlife Habitat™.
+In Rye, New York, the Wainwright House—a center for spiritual exploration, health, and well-being—and the Community Synagogue of Rye have certified as part of helping their city achieve Community Wildlife Habitat status.

 Advancing to Sacred Grounds

 In addition, a new program enhances the basic Certified Wildlife Habitat® status and supports these faith communities to go a step further to create a Sacred Grounds™ program, which requires additional elements to engage congregational members to increase their stewardship for wildlife and the environment.
 These elements include: